 Therefore, when a dog barks after hearing another canine vocalize, it’s not necessarily a competition.
 Alexandra Horowitz, author of the book Inside of a Dog: What Dogs See, Smell and Know, points out that “barking together with others may be a form of social cohesion.”
 She further adds that “barks might be used to affirm a dog’s identity, or reveal an association with a group.”
 Studies show such barks can reveal emotions and intentions, such as playfulness, excitement, and fear.
 The barking can get out of hand at places like shelters, where many dogs nearby start to bark.
 (A contagious infection, however, is behind the illness known as “kennel cough.”)

 How Do I Stop My Dog From Barking?

 Better socialization of your pet, such as through training classes, can improve its behavior around all people, including your dutiful mail carrier.

 Most owners make the mistake of yelling at their dogs during such noisy times.
-This is actually amusing to consider because, from your dog’s perspective, you are just another barker.
+This scenario is amusing to consider because you are just another barker from your dog’s perspective.
 Your pet will probably then bark more, depending on how you’ve trained him or her.

-If your dog is barking out of boredom or he is attention seeking, then ignore your dog while he is barking (which can be difficult especially if he’s being persistent), and reward him either with a treat or attention when he stops.
-Ensure that your dog receives plenty of stimulation during the day so by the end of it he is too tired to bark out of boredom.
+If your dog is barking out of boredom or is attention-seeking, then ignore your dog while he is barking (which can be difficult, especially if he’s persistent), and reward him either with a treat or attention when he stops.
+Ensure that your dog receives plenty of stimulation during the day, so by the end of it, he is too tired to bark out of boredom.

-Dogs are social animals and can get bored easily.
-It is important to make sure that your dog is receiving the stimulation and company he needs – if only to keep the neighborhood peace!
+Dogs are social animals and can get bored quickly.
+It is essential to make sure that your dog receives the stimulation and company he needs – if only to keep the neighborhood peace!